-Endophytic and rhizosphere bacteria were tested for their resistance under high salinity conditions at various concentrations, namely 5%, 10%, and 15%.
-This concentration was added to the NB medium by adding sodium chloride (NaCl), and incubation was carried out for 5 d at a temperature of 30°C. Testing was performed with 3 replicates, and the growth of isolates was observed by measuring optical density at wavelengths λ 570 nm.
+Endophytic and rhizosphere bacteria were tested for their resistance under high salinity conditions at various concentrations, namely 5%, 10% and 15%.
+This concentration was added to the NB medium by adding sodium chloride (NaCl), and incubation was carried out for 5 days at 30°C. Testing was performed with 3 replicates, and the growth of isolates was observed by measuring optical density at wavelengths λ 570 nm.